calyau/maxima/share/diff_form/readme_diff_form.txt

 d(x) is equal Dx,so Dx@Dy is d(x)@d(y),but internaly in d(x)@d(y) exterior derivative are done.

 ALL files
-cartan_init.bat one initial file ,(only local coordinate environment)
+diff_form.mac one initial file ,(only local coordinate environment)

-new_cartan_test4.bat another initial file,(global coordinate and local coords environment)
+new_cartan_test4.mac another initial file,(global coordinate and local coords environment)

 cartan_new.lisp
 derived from share/calculus/cartan.lisp add & operator and others (for future use)